Red64llc/red64-plugins/plugins/core/commands/red64-init.md

 ## What This Command Does

-This command creates the `.red64/` directory structure with proper configuration for context-aware development workflows.
+This command creates the `.red64/` directory structure with proper configuration for context-aware development workflows, and copies the necessary hook scripts.

 ## Execution Steps